Why Do these Experiences Happen?

 My own hesitations come from experiencing a different kind of loss of control.
 I know of shaking, growling, speaking gibberish, sudden frenetic activity, cackling and spinning; I know them from the inside out.
 Those things that I went through as a child were not 'manifestations' of the Holy Spirit, not by a long shot.
 They were 'manifestations' of an emotional disturbance that was so strong that I was sometimes incapable of self control.
-As much as I felt the love of God in me, I felt just as deeply peoples' absence of love.
+As much as I felt the love of God in me, I felt just as deeply the absence of love in people.
 That's too much for many adults to take, so picture what it must have been for a young child.
 Getting un-disturbed was the result of a lot of hard work, a lot of God's work, and my finding people who actually cared and who knew how to manifest that caring.
 Tens of millions of us have some sort of disturbance (from neglect, beatings, rape, trauma, verbal abuse, chemical imbalance, brain damage, drugs, etc.) lurking just below the surface.
 When such people go to an event designed to stir and excite (like a death-metal show, a rave, or a tent revival), what may get manifested is a person's confusion and inner turmoil.
 It's not a pretty sight to see, especially for that person him/herself.
 In a revivalist event, ecstatic behavior is automatically interpreted as a good sign, that the Spirit's at work, or a demon's revealing himself (providing an opportunity to cast him out).
 The reality is that sometimes it is a very bad sign.